priyanshirastogi08-cmd/codealpha_tasks/Task_2_Chatbot for FAQs/README.md

 **Task:** FAQ Chatbot

-The project demonstrates an NLP-based approach to FAQ matching using **TF-IDF and cosine similarity**.
+The project demonstrates an NLP-based FAQ matching system using **TF-IDF and cosine similarity**, combined with an interactive Streamlit web interface and public cloud deployment.

 ---